-How Sept.
-11 forever changed air travel
+How September 11 forever changed air travel

 All that changed with the 9/11 terrorist attacks.

-A 2019 study indicated that the average time to get through security at some of the nation’s busiest airports varied from just over 23 minutes at Newark Liberty to 16.3 minutes at Seattle-Tacoma, but could go as high as 60 minutes and 34 minutes, respectively, at those same two airports during peak times.
+A 2019 study indicated that the average time to get through security at some of the nation’s busiest airports varied from just over 23 minutes at Newark Liberty in New Jersey to 16.3 minutes at Seattle-Tacoma, but could go as high as 60 minutes and 34 minutes, respectively, at those same two airports during peak times.

 These new security measures became the responsibility of the federal government to enforce.
-In November 2001, Congress created the Transportation Security Agency, and by the early months of 2002, their employees had become the face of transportation security throughout the United States – at airports as well as railroads, subways, and other forms of transportation.
+In November 2001, Congress created the Transportation Security Administration, and by the early months of 2002, its employees had become the face of transportation security throughout the United States—at airports as well as railroads, subways, and other forms of transportation.

 Today, the TSA employs over 50,000 agents.